Puerto Rico debt-restructuring bill advances amid criticism

 The impasse between the board and legislators threatens to erase nearly five years of negotiations with bondholders as part of a bankruptcy-like process that has generated nearly $1 billion in earnings for the attorneys involved.
 It also could expose Puerto Rico to litigations that were temporarily suspended as part of the process and force the government to pay bondholders.

-The federal control board has said it would not approve of the bill that lawmakers passed, and both sides are expected to go into mediation after the federal judge in the case, Laura Taylor Swain, warned on Monday that she would not push back the Nov.
+Both sides are expected to go into mediation after the federal judge in the case, Laura Taylor Swain, warned Monday that she would not push back the Nov.
 8 confirmation hearing on the plan, adding that “my patience is wearing thin.”

 Puerto Rico Sen. José Antonio Vargas Vidot said it was best to skip the bill and go straight into mediation.